-Intel Santa Clara is home to the flagship Intel® Museum, which includes a collection of more than 60,000 historic artifacts.
+Intel Santa Clara is home to the flagship Intel Museum, which includes a collection of more than 60,000 historic artifacts.
 Each year, over 100,000 people from around the world visit the museum to learn about Intel's history and the evolution of computing and computer technology.

 In addition to our many benefits and programs, employees get a bunch of other perks!
 Here's a peek at some of the cool stuff that makes Intel Santa Clara a great place to work.
 State-of-the-art fitness centers (including personal trainer sessions)

-Intel hires students and graduates from San Jose State University, Stanford, and University of California, Berkeley, as well as other California institutions such as University of California at Davis, USC, and UCLA!
+Intel hires students and graduates from San Jose State University, Stanford, and University of California, Berkeley, as well as other California institutions such as University of California at Davis, USC, and UCLA.

 Intel Santa Clara works with local schools to bring the latest tools to today's young innovators.
 We help improve science, math, engineering, and technology programs and develop programs that create opportunities for students to go into high-tech fields.

-Intel is committed to helping women and the underserved minorities in our communities pursue higher education and technical skills, and provide programs specifically targeted to them at a wide variety of learning institutions.
+Intel is committed to helping women and the underserved minorities in our communities pursue higher education and technical skills, and we provide programs specifically targeted to them at a wide variety of learning institutions.